 Did you know?

-According to recent digital marketing research, businesses that maintain consistent NAP (Name, Address, Phone) information across at least three major directory platforms see an average 23% improvement in local search rankings compared to those with inconsistent listings.
+According to recent digital marketing research, businesses that keep consistent NAP (Name, Address, Phone) information across at least three major directory platforms see an average 23% improvement in local search rankings compared to those with inconsistent listings.

 - Seasonal businesses can benefit from True Local’s more flexible contract terms